weeblrpress/clearstatus/README.md

 - using your Gitlab/Github account and update files in the **project name** you choose on Netlify
 - use the Netlify CMS support built-in ClearStatus which we suggested to enable earlier

 > You can use both methods at the same time on the same status page.
 All data from Netlify CMS is written to your git repository so both will always be in sync.
+You can also use your preferred git workflow.
+In the end, the status page content is updated based on the git repository content in `master` branch.

 ## Configuration

-Almost everything should be configured through the single `config.yml` file located at the root of your project root repository.
+Most options should be configured through the single `config.yml` file located at the root of your project root repository.
 You can edit that file directly from GitLab/GitHub and change it as you whish.

+Most likely the most important setting is the component definition: for instance if you run a website and a helpdesk, they are independant and can go down or up independantly so they are listed separately.
+Use the `systems` option to set them up as needed.

+> You can change those options as well using the **Netlify CMS** interface under the `Settings` tab.

 After configuring all settings and text to your liking, you should `Commit changes`.
 This will cause: